 to thirty-six, and usually twelve are chosen each year.
 The term of appointment

 is three years, and no extensions are granted.
-During the academic year Junior Fellows are required to reside in Cambridge or abutting communities and to attend the weekly lunches and dinners on a regular basis.
-Junior Fellows are expected to work full time in the office or lab space provided to them by the University.
+During the academic year, Junior Fellows are required to reside in Cambridge or close-by neighboring communities and to regularly attend all of the weekly lunches and dinners.
+Junior Fellows are expected to work full-time in the office or lab space provided to them by the University during term time.
 Junior Fellows are not subject to examination,

 are not required to make reports, receive no credit for courses, and

 not be candidates for any degree other than the Ph.D.
 Those who are still